 Read Mark’s story here

 Amy has had epilepsy since the age of 14, and her seizures are controlled on sodium valproate.
-Having recently married, she and her husband are thinking about starting a family.
+With careful management she has managed her condition through both her pregnancies.

 Read Amy’s story here